Gordon Haskell: Success

-As "How Wonderful You Are" scaled the UK singles chart, the British press began to pay attention to the story of its unsung creator.
+As "How Wonderful You Are" scaled the UK Singles Chart, the British press began to pay attention to the story of its unsung creator.
 Haskell was quoted as saying, "Suddenly, after all these years, there's all this attention.
 But I've been living on skid row for so long that if I make a million now, it's back pay."

 As a result of the success of the single Haskell was offered a multimillion-dollar recording contract from the UK label East West Records, distributed by Warner Bros.
 Records.
 The album Harry's Bar was released on 7 January 2002.
 It peaked at number 2 in the UK Albums Chart, and found similar success in Europe.
 Later on that year Shadows on the Wall was released, but only made Number 44 in the UK Albums Chart.
-Warner Bros fired him when he called the MD an android in a music magazine and cancelled his contract.
-Haskell has no regrets.
-He stated that it was not he who signed to Warners but his manager, who signed himself instead, so felt there was no loss as the whole thing was a fabrication.
-He merely stated the truth, something that continued to serve him well in his later years as he continued to tour and write and record.

 His next album reached number 14 on the Polish album charts.
 Called The Lady Wants to Know, it contained eleven tracks, was produced by Hamish Stuart and featured Tony O'Malley and Robbie McIntosh.
 A DVD, "The Road To Harry's Bar", was released in 2005 and Haskell also published his autobiography under the same title, with the foreword written by David Nobbs, creator of The Fall and Rise of Reginald Perrin.

-After commuting from the Greek island of Skopelos for eight years he returned to the UK in 2017 for a British tour with Hannah's Yard, and planned to continue touring and recording as and when he chose.
+After commuting from the Greek island of Skopelos (his father was Greek) for eight years he returned to the UK in 2017 for a British tour with Hannah's Yard, and planned to continue touring and recording as and when he chose.
 He was a resident of the UK.